0nandon/PACMAN-AI/README.md

 ### 🎮 How to run pacman?

 If you run command below, Pacman AI implemented in `2018320141.py` will be compared with every baselines for 10 times each.
-The comparison results will be stored in `output.csv`
+The comparison results will be automatically stored in `output.csv`.

 ```
 python capture.py 2018320141.py -n 10